 Fungus typically lives in dark, warm, moist environments like the inside of a shoe, shower, or locker room.
 Under the right circumstances, exposure to fungus can cause it to grow on your feet and spread to your toenails.

 Most foot fungus is caused by tinea pedis, or athlete’s foot.
 In some cases, athlete’s foot can spread to the nails — where it is called tinea unguium — and cause symptoms.
 In other cases, toenail fungus can come from other types of fungus and molds.

 Some things can put you at a higher risk of developing foot and nail fungus, including:

 Proper foot care, including keeping your feet clean and dry, airing out your shoes, and wearing sandals around a communal pool or locker room, can help prevent the development of foot and nail fungus.

-Drs.
-Cook and Nay can identify foot and nail fungus based on their location and appearance.
+Dr. Cook can identify foot and nail fungus based on their location and appearance.
 In some cases, fungus may cause itching and discomfort, whereas other causes only demonstrate a change in the appearance of your skin or nails.